OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ### Using a computer outside of the Active Directory

-If you are using a computer that **is not part of the Active Directory domain** you want to use for end-user authentication, ask your network administrator for the correct LDAP server address and Base Distinguished Name.
+If you are using a computer that **is not part of the Active Directory domain** you want to use for end user authentication, ask your network administrator for the correct LDAP server address and Base Distinguished Name.